Healing Guide

 Race

-Race matters even less as a healer than it does for other roles, since it just affects your healing output by a small amount.
 Seriously, use whatever race you like.
 But if you want to optimize a little extra, consider one of these options

 • Bretons have excellent magicka sustain, well suited for casting expensive healing skills without running out of resources